 The well is accessed via concrete steps leading down from footpath, and is enclosed within a small landscaped area.
 The water rises in a semi circular roofed stone basin, the water in the well has a depth of around 12 inches.
 It flows away in a small stone edged channel for around 15 yards before it joins with a drainage stream and is channelled away again underground.

-All this is due to the work of Ken Davies, who identified the location of the old well in the early 1990s, and since then has worked to restore the well and landscape the surrounding area.
+For a period up until around 1908 the well was the principal source of water for the local area but with the coming of mains water it fell into disuse, and during the building of the nearby estate it became buried under waste and rubble.
+Its recovery is due to the work of Ken Davies, who identified the location of the old well in the early 1990s, and since then has worked to restore the well and landscape the surrounding area.

 Mr Davies restored the well while living in a house only yards from the well.
 We did try to visit him when we visited the well, but, sadly, no one seemed to be at home on that occasion.